A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Methodology

 Drawing from this observation, we craft \contextwiseAbb to operate in a manner where the candidates $C$ are validated based on their similarity to $DE$.
-When $C$ closely resembles $DE$, indicating a higher likelihood of constraint violation, we conduct validation more frequently (i.e., the smaller interval between two steps).
-Conversely, when $C$ exhibits dissimilarity to $DE$, we opt to skip larger steps and validate $C$ less frequently.
-To formalize this approach, we use the following equation to decide the timing of subsequent validations:
+It is designed to balance validation efficiency and effectiveness by dynamically adjusting the validation frequency based on similarity to known unsafe examples.
+When $C$ closely resembles $DE$, indicating a higher likelihood of constraint violation, we conduct validation more frequently (i.e., the smaller interval between two steps), otherwise we skip larger steps.
+We formalize this with the equation:

-, where $curStep$ represents the current time step, and $nextStep$ denotes the time step for the next validation. $\ceil{}$ is the ceiling function.
-The function $similarity(C,DE)$ computes the similarity between each candidate and demonstration example pair.
-Given a valid threshold $ThrV$, if the similarity between $C$ and $DE$ is high and exceeds the threshold, we need frequent validation (i.e., validate for every step).
-The parameter $\lambda$ governs the intensity of control; a higher $\lambda$ allows for more steps to be skipped (i.e., less frequent validation), thereby having less control over the LLM output compared to a smaller $\lambda$.
-For this study, we empirically set $\lambda$ to 200.
-See Section~\ref{sec:rq2} for detailed insights into the impact of $\lambda$.
+, where $curStep$ is the current step, $nextStep$ is the next validation step, and $\ceil{}$ denotes the ceiling function.
+The function $similarity(C,DE)$ computes the similarity between each candidate and demonstration pair.
+Given a validation threshold $ThrV$, high similarity triggers frequent validation (e.g., every step).
+The specific formula in Equation (3) is motivated by the need to increase step size when the risk of constraint violation is high while reducing unnecessary checks when the risk is low.
+The use of 2$^{[]}$ ensures that when the similarity to unsafe examples is low, the step size grows exponentially, reducing the frequency of validation.
+The parameter $\lambda$ controls validation intensity: a higher $\lambda$ skips more steps (less frequent validation), while a lower $\lambda$ ensures stricter oversight.